 If you opt to couchsurf or do a homestay, you must register via an online portal called Emehmon.
 If you take an overnight train, like the one I took from Urgench to Tashkent, you should retain your ticket as proof for that night.

-I would say that it is better to be safe than sorry and to still obtain and save these, but that hopefully this process will become obsolete soon.
+I would say that it is better to be safe than sorry and to still obtain and save these papers.
+However, hopefully this process will become obsolete soon.

 Religion and Cultural Customs